-A student is required to declare a major upon acceptance into the College.
+A student is required to declare a major after one year of enrollment .
+A student may defer declaration of a major for up to one year.
 A student may change his/her major in pursuit of a degree by completing a Change of Major Request form.
-Changes of Major Request forms must be submitted to the College Office and must be approved by the
+Changes of Major Request forms must be submitted to the College Office and must be approved by the Academic Dean.

-Academic Dean.
 Students should be aware that changing majors may necessitate additional semesters of study to fulfill all requirements of the newly selected degree program.